CodingZeal/dont-bail-on-rails-tailwind/post.md

 The views generated will be styled with Tailwind out of the box!

-### Custom Tailwind in the sample application
+## Custom Tailwind in the sample application

 In the sample application, there's a custom Tailwind utility for styling radio buttons.
 Located in `app/assets/stylesheets/application.tailwind.css`, there's a custom class that makes use of the CSS `:has` pseudo-class for radio button styling.
 It's important to note that [:has](https://developer.mozilla.org/en-US/docs/Web/CSS/:has#browser_compatibility) is experimental and not supported in all browsers.

-### Automatically included in the asset pipeline
+## Seamless integration with the asset pipeline

 The `tailwindcss-rails` gem automatically integrates with the Rails asset pipeline.
 Therefore, production deployments are much easier since rails will precompile all of the Tailwind utitlity classes automatically.

-### Conclusion

-We love using TailwindCSS in JavaScript and Ruby on Rails applications.
-You may find these resources helpful:
+## Final thoughts

+Integrating the `tailwindcss-rails` gem into your Ruby on Rails applications is surprisingly simple.
+We hope you found this article helpful.

+## Resources

 - https://tailwindcss.com/docs/guides/ruby-on-rails
 - https://guides.rubyonrails.org/working_with_javascript_in_rails.html